Control Data Types of Signals

 To display this specific data type on the block diagram, see Port Data Types.

 To inspect this specific data type for multiple signals in a searchable, sortable table, use the Model Data Editor (on the Modeling tab, click Model Data Editor).
 The right side of the Data Type column shows the specific data type for each signal.
-For more information about the Model Data Editor, see Configure Data Properties by Using the Model Data Editor.
+For more information, see Model Data Editor.

 You can specify the value of a data type parameter as an expression that evaluates to a numeric data type object.
 Simply enter the expression in the data type field on the block dialog box.
-In general, enter one of the following expressions:
+In general, enter one of these expressions:

 Specify the value of a data type parameter as a command that invokes the